ABOUT US

 Stephanie Olson is a speaker, an author, a podcaster, and the CEO of The Set Me Free Project ®.

-Stephanie graduated from the University of Nebraska -Lincoln with a Bachelor's of Arts in Psychology and a minor in English.
 Before founding The Set Me Free Project ®, Stephanie worked with women in the area of sexual and domestic violence, addiction, and homelessness.
 She also worked with youth, teaching healthy relationships.
 After extensive training and research in the study of human trafficking prevention education and social media safety, she co-founded The Set Me Free Project.

 Stephanie also helps leaders build resilience.
-Her work on teaching resilience in leadership has inspired people across the United States with topics such as, leadership, trauma, a toxic workplace, mental health, resilience, and DEI.
+Her work on teaching resilience in leadership has inspired people across the United States with topics such as, leadership, trauma, a toxic workplace, mental health, and resilience.
 As a woman of color and a survivor of domestic and sexual violence, Stephanie brings lived experience, research, and humor to impact lives.
 She is a sought-after speaker on women, youth, human trafficking, and social media safety while leading The Set Me Free Project ® to help prevent youth and young adults from personally experiencing trafficking.

 JESSICA ANDERSEN